alibaba/arthas/site/src/site/sphinx/en/quick-start.md

                        e/jre
 ```

-## 4. Get the Main Class of the process with the sysenv command
+## 4. Get the Main Class of the process with the thread command

 ```
-$ sysenv | grep MAIN
+$ thread -n -1 | grep 'main('
- JAVA_MAIN_CLASS_71560              demo.MathGame
+    at demo.MathGame.main(MathGame.java:17)
 ```

 ## 5. Decompile Main Class with jad command